rohanpadhye/JQF/README.md

 ### Tool paper

-If you are using JQF in your research, we request you to cite our [ISSTA'19 tool paper](https://people.eecs.berkeley.edu/~rohanpadhye/files/jqf-issta19.pdf), as follows:
+If you are using JQF in your research, we request you to cite our [ISSTA'19 tool paper](https://people.eecs.berkeley.edu/~rohanpadhye/files/jqf-issta19.pdf) as follows:

 > Rohan Padhye, Caroline Lemieux, and Koushik Sen. 2019.
 JQF: Coverage-Guided Property-Based Testing in Java.
 In Proceedings of the 28th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA ’19), July 15–19, 2019, Beijing, China.
 ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3293882.3339002

-(the DOI URL may not have been activated until after the conference)

 ## Overview